Tyler Harrell

-Tyler Harrell is an American football wide receiver for the Alabama Crimson Tide.
-He previously played for the Louisville Cardinals.
+Tyler Harrell (born August 1, 2000) is an American professional football wide receiver.
+He played college football at Louisville, Alabama, and Miami.

-High school career
+Early life

 Harrell attended Christopher Columbus High School in Westchester, Florida.
 He committed to the University of Louisville to play college football.

 College career

 Louisville

 Harrell played at Louisville from 2018 to 2021.
 During his first three years he had two receptions for 36 yards.
 In 2021, he had 18 receptions for 523 yards with six touchdowns.

 Alabama

 After the 2021 season, Harrell transferred to the University of Alabama.

+He only played 33 snaps for Alabama as he dealt with a lingering foot injury throughout the season.

+Miami

+Harrell transferred to Miami on May 12, 2023.

+Professional career

+Harrell signed with the New York Jets as an undrafted free agent on May 3, 2024.
+He was waived on August 27.